 What do I do once I have located what I want?

 First, pull the entire box of film or the entire fiche envelope (if there is one).
-Decide whether you would like to e-mail the image, save it to a floppy or zip disk, print a paper copy of the item, or simply read it.
+Decide whether you would like to e-mail the image, save it to a USB flash drive, print a paper copy of the item, or simply read it.
 Printing from Microform reader printers located in the room where the Microforms collection is located costs 12¢/page.
 Scanning the document on the Digital Microform Scanners is free.

 Staff will assist you with using any machine.